Main Content

 You can view a summary of the model and code testing results in the dashboards.
 Return to the Model Testing Dashboard window and, in the warning banner, click Collect.

-To view the overall status of the model testing results, navigate back to the main model testing results using the breadcrumb.
+To view the overall status of the model testing results, navigate to the main model testing results using the breadcrumb.
 Click cc_DriverSwRequest.

 The Model Test Status section shows that 71.4% of model tests passed.